JorianWoltjer/AutoCaptions/README.md

 A GUI tool that uses OpenAIs [Whisper](https://github.com/openai/whisper) to transcribe text from an audio/video file, into a Premiere Pro sequence to automate the creation of subtitles.

-Outputs a `.xml` file which is a sequence containing text layers that can be imported into your Premiere Pro project.
+Outputs a `.xml` file which is a sequence containing text layers (Essential Graphics) that can be imported into your Premiere Pro project.

 ## Installation